SherbulMohammed/SQL_England_DataExploration/README.md

-# SQL_England_DataExploration
+# Project Overview

-This project utilises SQL Server to explore statistics and match results from the England football team
+This project utilises SQL Server to explore statistics and match results from ganes the FIFA World Cup 1930 - 2018